 I never want us to end up with an engine where we have multiple systems running in parallel, with different levels of support.
 In general it's better to improve a system incrementally instead of completely replacing it.
 In this case we replaced it because we knew it'd be impossible to iterate on.

 The engine now includes a component to easily dress your characters.
 This lets you either choose specific clothes to give them or use a player's configured clothing.
 It also allows you to use the height, age and skin tint to customise your characters.
 This has been something that required some manual coding to achieve before, so hopefully this makes it a lot easier.
+You can also select community clothing that has been uploaded from the workshop.

 Things are shaping up.
 Everything feels brand new again.
 Our whole thing now is to look at what we have and find ways to make it better.
 Every day.
 The community is a big help there - thanks to everyone who is using the engine and giving feedback, it's a massive help.